Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. Select the container (from the legends under the x axis).

-1. Review the graph and adjust the `resources.limits.cpu` as needed.
+1. Review the graph and adjust the `resources.limits.cpu` value as needed.

    The presence of CPU throttling does not always indicate a problem, but if a service is being slow or experiencing latency issues, adjusting `resources.limits.cpu` may be beneficial.